mloliveira-daitan/AppointmentReminderApp/README.md

 The steps to deploy the example app to Heroku are:

-1. Set up the git repo
-2. Create a new Heroku app
+1. Create a new Heroku app
-3. Configure the Heroku app
+2. Configure the Heroku app
-4. Push the project to Heroku
+3. Push the project to Heroku

-Step 1 - Set up the git repo

-	cd ReminderApp
-	git init

-Step 2 - Create a new Heroku app
+Step 1 - Create a new Heroku app

 	heroku apps:create